 They allow Salesforce to expand its market share by getting new customers, technologies, and geographic regions.

-Having innovative technologies and talented employees can give Salesforce a competitive edge over its rivals.
+Innovative technologies and talented employees can give Salesforce a competitive edge.
 By partnering with companies with unique intellectual property or proprietary software, Salesforce can enhance its own product offerings and stay ahead of its competitors.

 Acquisitions can provide Salesforce with a shortcut to entering new markets and developing new products.
 By taking on existing companies, Salesforce can skip the lengthy process of building new products and establishing a presence in new markets.